 *If you are not concerned with FODMAPs, substitute 2 tbsp extra virgin olive oil and 2 cloves of garlic for the garlic-infused olive oil, white button or cremini mushrooms for the canned or king oyster mushrooms, and 1 medium chopped onion for the leek if desired.
 Start the saute of the onion 2 minutes before stirring in the remaining veggies, and saute for another 3 minutes.

-Keywords: instant pot chicken cacciatore, pressure cooker chicken cacciatore, instant pot recipes, instant pot chicken recipes, chicken caccitore, italian recipes, paleo chicken cacciatore, whole30 chicken cacciatore, low fodmap chicken cacciatore, dinner recipes, italian cuisine
+Keywords: instant pot, pressure cooker, instant pot chicken cacciatore, pressure cooker chicken cacciatore, instant pot recipes, instant pot chicken recipes, chicken caccitore, italian recipes, paleo chicken cacciatore, whole30 chicken cacciatore, low fodmap chicken cacciatore, dinner recipes, italian cuisine